-David Rosenfield concentrates his practice in white collar criminal defense, corporate internal investigations, securities regulation and litigation, bank regulation and food and drug industry investigations.
+David Rosenfield concentrates his practice in white collar criminal defense, corporate internal investigations, securities regulation and litigation and bank regulation.

 Prior to joining Herrick, David was senior counsel and manager of legal process at The Bank of New York, where he advised the bank’s Anti-Money Laundering Committee.
 He also conducted internal investigations, coordinated the bank’s responses to inquiries from federal and state bank regulators, and supervised the bank's 15-person legal process department, which processed and responded to legal papers served on the bank.